-The broader responsibilities for the Academy are defined within the Walsall Radicalisation and Extremism guidance September 2015.
+The broader responsibilities of the Academy are defined within the Walsall Radicalisation and Extremism guidance in September 2015.

-Joseph Leckie Academy refers to Educate Against Hate, a website launched by the Her Majesty's Government has been developed to support and equip school and college leaders, teachers and parents' information, tools, and resources (including on the promotion of Fundamental British Values) to help recognise and address extremism and radicalisation in young people.
+Joseph Leckie Academy refers to Educate Against Hate, a website launched by Her Majesty's Government that has been developed to support and equip school and college leaders, teachers and parents with information, tools, and resources (including on the promotion of Fundamental British Values) to help recognise and address extremism and radicalisation in young people.